alphaville/GPAD/README.txt

                     option `no_blas` during compilation if you need to compile without BLAS.
 Otherwise, specify the path to your CBLAS installation in make.m.

+Please cite this work as follows:
+P. Patrinos, A. Bemporad, "An accelerated dual gradient-projection algorithm for embedded linear model predictive control," IEEE Transactions on Automatic Control, 59 (1) (2014), pp. 18–33.